sophieggee/madamesuperstar.com/static/content/blog/2023-12-11-earth-rotating.md

 I can’t exactly say what it is about right this moment that feels so far away from embarking on this journey.
 But as usual, I’ll try.

 I started to reach for my journal in the spirit of “hitting the books” but realized I could practically quote the past 45 pages.
-I don’t feel the need to add to my standing in the ranks of Phoebe Bridger’s listeners, and I can see my recently published “Creed for a Girl” taped on my wall from where I am sitting on my bed.
+I don’t feel the need to add to my standing in the ranks of Phoebe Bridgers' listeners, and I can see my recently published “Creed for a Girl” taped on my wall from where I am sitting on my bed.

 Thinking about it now, I don’t think there have been two consecutive months this year that I went without revisiting past journal entries and/or grounding myself in a constitution.
 In a lot of ways, I think this continual draw to renewal is the only thing that’s kept me afloat.